sefeoglu/adversarial_examples_parseval_net/README.md

-## Using Adversarial Examples, to Improve the Robustness of Eye-State Classification :eyes:
+## Using Adversarial Examples, to improve the robustness of Eye-State Classification :eyes:

 ### Aim: